 We are delighted to announce that “The Last Blue Glass” has won an Anthony Award in the Best Novella category.
 The Anthony awards are presented at the Bouchercon World Mystery Convention.
 “The Last Blue Glass,” which was also nominated for Agatha and Derringer awards, appeared in the April, 2016 Alfred Hitchcock Mystery Magazine.
-I love editor Linda Landrigan’s description: “A young wife finds her life’s disappointments measured in broken glass.”
+Here is editor Linda Landrigan’s description: “A young wife finds her life’s disappointments measured in broken glass.”
 “The Last Blue Glass” is a whodunit, though not in the usual sense.
 Nobody’s committed an overt murder, but Cathy believes one of the four people gathered at her dinner table is responsible for her husband’s death.
 And she wants justice.
 You can read the story at http://www.bkstevensmysteries.com/book/the-last-blue-glass/

 New Stories Coming in Alfred Hitchcock’s Mystery Magazine and Black Cat Mystery Magazine

 My newest Leah Abrams story, “Death under Construction,” will appear in the November/ December issue of Alfred Hitchcock’s Mystery Magazine.
 This time, temporary secretary Leah takes a job at Matching Mansions, a construction company specializing in building luxury doghouses.
 When the manager dies of seemingly natural causes, Leah and Lieutenant Brock wonder if there might be a shocking explanation behind her fatal heart attack.

 AHMM has also accepted “One-Day Pass,” a humorous whodunit about what happens when the ghost of a murdered private detective comes back to ask his former partner to help him solve a crime.
 This is my first attempt at a story with a paranormal element—I had a lot of fun writing it.
 The story should appear in the April/May issue.